Arcitectus/Sanderling/Readme.md

 ### Issues and other Feedback

 Spotted a bug or have a feature request?
 Post on the [BotEngine forum](https://forum.botengine.org) or file an issue [on GitHub](https://github.com/Arcitectus/Sanderling/issues).
-For communication here, supported languages are English, Spanish, and German.
+For communication here, supported languages are English, Italian, Spanish, and German.

 ### Pull Requests